Interactive Face Video Coding: A Generative Compression Framework: Methodology

 In the traditional image/video coding, the encoder is designed with a high level of flexibility at the expense of encoding complexity, providing sufficient room for optimization.
 The decoder enjoys the advantage of light-weight decoding, efficiently reconstructing the video sequence given the bitstream.
-By contrast, the proposed encoding and decoding process, which is fundamentally based on the generative models and manipulatable intrinsic visual representations, is empowered by the inference capability of the decoder.
+By contrast, the proposed IFVC's encoding/decoding processes, which are fundamentally based on the generative models and manipulatable intrinsic visual representations, can be empowered by the inference capability of the proposed IFVC decoder.
 As such, at the encoder side, off-the-shelf networks which can meet the application demand are utilized, while the decoder design requires more sophistication.

-The encoding and decoding process of IFVC framework is shown in Fig.~\ref{figframework}.
-More specifically, the input video signal is compressed following the philosophy of predictive coding.
-In traditional motion-compensated predictive coding, the previously encoded frame is utilized to predict the current frame, and only residuals are encoded.
-Herein, the prediction is applied on the level of intrinsic visual representations.
-In particular, the key-reference frame is directly encoded with the VVC codec.
-The inter frames, which are converted to the 3D facial semantics, are represented in a predictive way by the difference on semantic representations between the current and reconstructed frames.
-The residuals are finally quantized and entropy coded, to ensure the optimal compression performance.
+Herein, we will describe each important component/module in the proposed IFVC framework as shown in Fig. \ref{fig2}.